Jack-Middleton/DFESW7_End_Project/README.md

 ![image](https://user-images.githubusercontent.com/81429555/152146735-52b47b3f-f793-42d9-89ba-d4563ea54d70.png)

-This is the getById method in RecipeController, it works almost identically to the add method but instead of the 200 status it uses a 201 created response and calls the addItem() method from service.
+This is the getById method in RecipeController, it works almost identically to the add method but instead of the 201 status it uses a 200 okay response and calls the getById() method from service.

 ![image](https://user-images.githubusercontent.com/81429555/152147276-4367e980-94dd-4cbc-af26-0bd146c6b5ef.png)